Castles in the province of Toledo

 Timetable: from Tuesday to Saturday, from 10:00 to 14:00 h. and from 16:00 to 18:00 h.

-Sundays and public holidays, from 10:00 to 14:00 h.
+Sundays and holidays, from 11:00 to 14:00 h.

 Guided tour of the castle, the parish church, the church of San Bernardo and the old Hospital San Juan Bautista.
 Book in advance at the tourist office